25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### Virtual DOM

-When we use React, you usually don't deal with DOM elements directly.
-Instead, you create elements for a **"Virtual DOM"**.
+When we use React, we usually don't deal with DOM elements directly.
+Instead, we create elements for a **"Virtual DOM"**.

 Virtual DOM is an **in-memory**, **lightweight representation of the DOM**.